godaddy/tartufo/docs/source/CONTRIBUTING.md

 - Making changes to your forked repository.
 - When committing, reference your issue (if present) and include a note about the fix.
 - If possible, and if applicable, please also add/update unit tests for your changes.
-- Push the changes to your fork and submit a pull request to the 'master' branch of the projects' repository.
+- Push the changes to your fork and submit a pull request to the 'main' branch of the projects' repository.

 If you are interested in making a large change and feel unsure about its overall effect, please make sure to first discuss the change and reach a consensus with core contributors through [slack].
 Then ask about the best way to go about